AntonisPapad/twitter-follows-discord-bot/README.md

-# Twitter Tracker Discord Bot
+# Twitter Follows Discord Bot

 This project consists of a Discord bot that tracks specified Twitter users and reports their new friends (users they follow) in a designated Discord channel.
 It includes three main files: